scalameta/scalafmt/docs/configuration.md

 parameter is not specified) is the _classic_, original way.
 Below are the alternatives.

-> These alternatives are EXPERIMENTAL and might change in the future without
-> regard to any `edition` settings, until fully released (and this message
-> deleted).

 #### `newlines.source=keep`

 This approach attempts to preserve line breaks in the input whenever possible.